Research output per year

 Research activity per year

-As a filmmaker and an academic, Philip’s main interests lie within film authorship and the aesthetics of film images.
+As a filmmaker and an academic, Philip’s main interests lie within film authorship and the aesthetics of moving images.
 He explores the creation of meaning in visual narrative through both his professional practice work, as a Cinematographer, and his published articles and conference presentations.

 His practice-based work, which has been screened internationally, awarded twenty ‘best film’ festival awards world-wide, and his theory-based work, which analyses the work of classical and contemporary cinematographers, like Gregg Toland and Vittorio Storaro, examine the authorial role of the cinematographer in collaborative filmmaking.